msjimc/circularMT/Program/openSUSE.md

 OpenSUSE - 'Leap' 15.5 was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors, 20 GB hard disk and was configured with default settings with the KDE desktop.

-The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to openSUSEthe user's Download folder (~/Downloads) using FireFox.
+The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder (~/Downloads) using FireFox.

 ## Preparation and installation